 Jute: The Rough Mat

-A great example of a jute yoga mat is the Gaiam Jute Yoga Mat.
+A great example of a jute yoga mat is the Sustainable Non-Slip Yoga Mat by Complete Unity

-A jute yoga mat is a perfect option for anyone looking for a budget eco-friendly yoga mat.
-It is lightweight meaning it is easy to travel with and it is great at absorbing sweat, especially if you sweat a lot.
+Jute yoga mats are a perfect option for anyone looking for a budget eco-friendly yoga mat.
+They are lightweight meaning they can be a good travel mats and are great at absorbing sweat, especially if you sweat a lot.
 Just keep in mind that the surface is rather rough, in fact, too rough for some people.

 If you are wondering what jute is, it is “a natural fiber derived from plants.
 The long, soft and shiny fibers are spun into coarse, strong threads that are then put to a multitude of uses” (source).